Progress Quest: Reception

 Critics have commented that, despite the automatic progress, Progress Quest was an enjoyable experience.
 Reviewer Nick Hide compared this with other MMORPGs in which players persevere through dull tasks, just to level up or obtain a new item, owing to an emotional attachment with the character.

 Progress Quest arguably represents the first example of a genre of casual game called the "idle RPG" or "incremental game", popular on certain web sites.
 These games generally feature a complex progress system in which progress is made automatically with the passage of time, but unlike Progress Quest, there are often decisions to be made by the player in terms of allocating resources between stats that do affect the game in order that the idled time should be used as efficiently as possible.

-Bethesda Game Studios executive producer Todd Howard stated Progress Quest influenced the Fallout mobile spin-off Fallout Shelter.
+Bethesda Game Studios executive producer Todd Howard stated that Progress Quest influenced the Fallout mobile spin-off Fallout Shelter.